b4den/comment-pr-action/README.md

-# Comment on PR action
+# Comment on PR Github Action

 Just like [comment-on-pr](https://github.com/unsplash/comment-on-pr), but without the overhead of including a separate Docker image into your action.

-This has the added benefits of _not_ including a separate operating system runtime, no additional gems/ npm packages and is distributed as a single JavaScript file that is run natively by Github Actions.
-This also speeds up your action flows by reducing the need to pull a docker image into your flow, over the network, just for the sake of commenting on a PR.
-See [this article](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions/about-actions#:~:text=For%20actions%20that%20must%20run,are%20slower%20than%20JavaScript%20actions.) for more information.
+This version Also supports CircleCI and can be run standalone from almost anywhere.

 This action prints a message on a pull request, or push event.

 ## Inputs

 ### `message`

-**Required** The message to write on the PR.
-Default `""`.
+**Required** The comment to write on the pull request.

 ### `check-for-duplicates`

-**Required** Checks to see if message exists before posting Default `true`.
+**Optional** Checks to see if message exists before posting.
+Default `true`.

 ## Example usage